tangrams/landgrab/README.md

 ## Todo:

-- handle shapes which cross the international dateline
+- handle shapes which cross the International Date Line